abilandz/PH8124/Lecture_5/Lecture_5.md

 someCommand &> outputAndError.log
 ```

-This way, we can keep the whole printout the command has produced during execution permanently in some local files, separately for _stdout_ and _stderr_, or combined.
+This way, we can keep the entire printout the command produces during execution permanently in local files, separately for _stdout_ and _stderr_, or combined.
 Then, at any point later, by inspecting those printouts in the files we can trace back the whole execution, which helps enormously the code development and debugging.

 If we re-execute the above examples, the previous content of specified files will be overwritten with the new information.
 If, instead, you want the new information to be appended to the existing content of those files, use instead the operators: ```1>>```, ```2>>``` and ```&>>```.